hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

     - even if data is copied correctly
         - it might be in an invalid format
     - only "check digit" can check for transportation issues
+    - cant find transcription errors
     - eg: format -> DOB should be as `nn/nn/nnnn` (where `n` is a real positive integer)

 - approaches
     - length check
+        - check how many characters long
         - examples
             - X characters long

     - range check
+        - check if data is given boundaries
+        - data must be lower than upper limit and greater than lower limit
         - we should know the upper and lower limit
         - examples
             - between X and Y